Why I'm Translating OWASP's Security Standard Into Panjabi — And Why It Matters

 What's Done, What's Next

-• Bilingual title page with full project credits
+• Frontispiece — bilingual title page with full project credits

-• Bilingual introduction covering ASVS 5.0 principles, levels, and scope
+• Preface — ASVS 5.0 principles, levels, and scope

 The Bigger Picture: Digital Seva